Praxis® Technology and Engineering Education (5053) Practice Test

 The questions in this category assess your knowledge of the following:

-• Applying concepts of energy and power to solve problems
+• Fundamental concepts and interrelationships of work, energy, and power

 The questions in this category assess your knowledge of the following:

-• Major concepts and terminology related to information systems
+• Concepts and terminology pertaining to information and communication systems

 The questions in this category assess your knowledge of the following: